 Hold a Family Pre-Sale

 This is a great option if you plan to use an estate sale to clean out the house.
 The estate sale company can come in and price all of the items.
 Next, family members get to come through to select one or two items that they want to keep before the sale is open to the public.
 The value of the items is deducted from each person’s share of the sale proceeds.

 If one or two items are significantly more valuable than everything else, coming up with a truly fair distribution can be difficult.
 That’s when it’s time to bring in an appraiser to provide an objective market value to the higher-end items.
 At that point the sibling who wants the Picasso can have its value deducted from his or her share of the estate, pay the other family members for it, or it can be sold and the proceeds divided among heirs.

 Unfortunately, we’ve seen too many families that can’t even agree on who should get Grandma’s silver-plated salt server.
 If that’s the case with your family, your best option for dividing family property fairly is to remove yourself from the process.
 Hire a professional mediator or your parents’ estate attorney to come in and handle the distribution of personal property.

 This is a time when emotions are running high and old wounds that may have been long forgotten are reopened.
-An independent third-party won’t add to the emotional baggage and could even help diffuse some of the deeper issues that have been triggered by the process.
-When you are trying to figure out how to settle an estate with siblings, the most important thing is to keep the family intact.
+An independent third-party won’t add to the emotional baggage.
+They could even help diffuse some of the deeper issues that have been triggered by the process.
+When trying to figure out how to settle an estate with siblings, the most important thing is to keep the family intact.
 Everything else is just stuff.